Skip to content Skip to footer navigation

 In Australia, government agencies, organisations with an annual turnover of more than $3 million and some small businesses such as health service providers must have a plain language statement that outlines how they handle personal information.

 It must be available on the website, on paper or via a mobile screen.
+If you don't have access to the internet, you can phone the organisation or agency and ask for a paper copy.

-Privacy policies should explain which personal details are collected, and how those details are collected, used, stored and even transmitted..
+Privacy policies should explain which personal details are collected, and how those details are collected, used, stored and even transmitted.

 Ideally, privacy policies should build trust in people with the organisations they transact with and ensure the organisations are responsible in the way they handle sensitive information.